Halbann/StockCombatAI/README.md

-A Kerbal Space Program mod for automated combat between stock space warships.
+A Kerbal Space Program mod for automated combat between space warships built with stock parts.

 Developed by Hatbat, Spartwo and MiffedStarfish.